kcaisley/frida/docs/transistor_layouts.md

 The term "callback" is used for a number of different situations, but in general it's a means of having a function that gets called when some kind of event occurs.
 In this case it's called when the simulation finishes.
 In some cases the callback is a complete SKILL expression which is just evaluated using evalstring, but in others you provide the name of the function to call (or in an increasing number of cases, you can also provide the function object which is beneficial when using SKILL++).
 In this case you're doing just that - providing the name of the function to call.

+# Opensource EDA in Europe
+The US isn't dominating contributions to open source EDA.
+OpenROad -> OpenLane is US based but..
-Actually, the most important and essential tools in open source EDA are fundamentally being developed in Europe (e.g. klayout (Munich), yosys (Vienna), nextpnr (Vienna/Heidelberg), ngspice (Duisburg)).
+Actually, the many of the important and essential tools in open source EDA are fundamentally being developed in Europe (e.g. klayout (Munich), yosys (Vienna), nextpnr (Vienna/Heidelberg), ngspice (Duisburg)).